myinsurancegirl.help

 You pay the standard premium amount if you:

-• Enroll in Part B for the first time in 2023.
+• Sign up for Part B for the first time in 2026.

 • Don’t get Social Security benefits.